 Collection of data to populate the NCIS is a secondary purpose of the coronial investigation and data collection is the result of operational processes which differ between the nine jurisdictions.
-Each coronial jurisdiction is governed by a Coronial Act, which are subject to amendments over time.
-Therefore there will be differences in the processes, type and comprehensiveness of data collection.
+Each coronial jurisdiction is governed by a Coronial Act, which are subject to changes over time.
+Therefore, there will be differences in the processes, type and comprehensiveness of data collection.
 While these differences have an impact on the information available in the NCIS, as far as possible the data is nationally standardised.

-The ICD-10 is published by the World Health Organisation (WHO) and uses unique alphanumeric codes to classify the disease, morbid conditions or injuries which cause or contribute to death.
+The ICD-10 is published by the World Health Organisation and uses unique alphanumeric codes to classify the disease, morbid conditions or injuries which cause or contribute to death.

 ICD-10 coding is provided to the NCIS annually for integration into the database.